-The American Community Survey (ACS) is a part of the U.S. Census Bureau's Decennial Census Program and is designed to provide current demographic, social, economic, and housing estimates throughout the decade.
-The ACS provides information on more than 40 topics, including education, language ability, the foreign-born, marital status, migration, and many more.
-Each year the survey randomly samples around 3.5 million addresses and produces statistics that cover 1-year and 5-year periods for geographic areas in the United States and Puerto Rico, ranging from neighborhoods to Congressional districts to the entire nation.
+The American Community Survey (ACS) is part of the U.S. Census Bureau's Decennial Census Program and is designed to provide current demographic, social, economic, and housing estimates throughout the decade.
+The ACS provides information on more than 40 topics, including educational attainment, language spoken at home, ability to speak English, the foreignborn, marital status, migration, and many more.
+Each year the survey randomly samples around 3.5 million addresses and produces statistics that cover 1-year and 5-year periods for geographic areas in the United States and Puerto Rico, ranging from neighborhoods to congressional districts to the entire nation.
 For more information about the ACS, please visit our main page at: www.census.gov/acs.
 ACS data are published through a number of channels, including American FactFinder, QuickFacts, Easy Stats as well as the Census Bureau's Application Programming Interface (API).
 This document will brief data users on the contents of the ACS Summary File and explain how they can use it to obtain statistics.